Download our most recent newsletter here.

 It is difficult to separate the biographies of Don and Theo Wessell.
 Although they held very different positions at Welcome Nursing Home, their lives, careers, successes and failures are intricately intertwined.
 Their vision and legacy are the one in the same: People Helping People.
 They both came from families dedicated to service above self, and they spent their lives instilling those vital values on their four daughters.
 Welcome Nursing Home and its subsidiary companies exist because of the dedication both Don and Theo have toward quality care.
-Their children are committed to continuing and expanding quality care services available with a broader continuum of care.
+Their children are committed to continuing quality care services to the greater Oberlin Community.

 President, Welcome Nursing Home, Inc.

 Member, DTW, LLC

 Don has dedicated his life to serving the aging and disabled population in the greater Oberlin community.
 His mother, Thelma Joy, and father, Henry, were the original founders of Welcome Nursing Home in 1945, and the entrepreneurial visions of caring for the elderly did not stop with them.
 Don graduated from Oberlin High School in 1957.
 He pursued his business degree and graduated from Oberlin School of commerce 2 years later, and in 1971 he received his Nursing Home Administrators License.